urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

 Method override
   It happens when a method supersede another method with the same signature,
-    from an interface that is implementing or a parent class that is inheriting Calling an overriding method in an object of this class will execute the class implementation, not its parent nor interface implementation
+    from an interface that is implementing or a parent class that is inheriting The signature (name and parameter types list) must be an exact match of the overridden method, otherwise it will count as an overload instead of an override Calling an overriding method in an object of this class will execute the class implementation, not its parent nor interface implementation
   When a method is overridden by a subclass, it is impossible for any unrelated class